Honda Odyssey Interior

 Reviewers say that all of the seats in the 2014 Odyssey are comfortable.
 Test drivers write that the second row is wide and highly-configurable, with room for three car seats across, and a center section that can be removed for easier access to the third row.
 Another auto writer likes that you can slide the center seat forward to move a child closer to the front-row seats.
 Reviewers also write that the third row is large enough for adults or teenagers.

 - "Another helpful feature is the center seat in the second row that moves forward, allowing a child to be closer to parents in the front seats." -- Kelley Blue Book

 - "When it comes time to haul your brood, you'll appreciate the multi-configurable second-row seat: You can leave the seat as is and fit up to three child seats side by side, or remove sections to create an aisle down the center or the side." -- Edmunds

 - "There's enough space in the 3rd row for adults, particularly if the 2nd-row seat is moved forward." -- Consumer Guide (2013)

 - "All the seats are comfortable when compared with the competition.
 The driver's seat sits upright a bit, like in most minivans.
 The second-row seats are nice and wide, so adults will be comfortable on road trips, and the third row has plenty of room for angst-ridden teens who want to be as far from the parental units as possible." -- Cars.com (2011)

-- "As if a widescreen with dual-screen capabilities and an HDMI port for gaming consoles wasn't entertaining enough, add in the Surround Sound audio and the back of the Odyssey becomes a home theater system on wheels." -- Kelley Blue Book
+- "As if a widescreen monitor with dual-screen capabilities and an HDMI port for gaming consoles weren't entertaining enough, add in surround sound audio and the back of the Odyssey becomes a cinema on wheels." -- Kelley Blue Book

 Next Steps: Honda Odyssey